-Total Contact Action Responsibility / Notes Contract Value , , , , , , , , , , , , , , , , , , , , Authorisation <£25,000 Endeavour to obtain at least 3 written quotations where no current contract / framework is in place.
+Total Contact Value Action Responsibility / Notes Contract Authorisation <£100,000 Endeavour to obtain at least 3 written quotations where no current contract / framework is in place.
 Department A balanced approach being undertaken based on the nature and level of the transaction involved.
 Value for money must always be achieved.
-The Head of Estates £25,001 to £500,000 Written quotations require to be obtained via PCS / PCS-T where no current contract / framework is in place.
-Where an open tender is not conducted a minimum of 5 suppliers will be invited to respond and it is expected that a minimum of three bids will be assessed.
-Procurement The procurement must demonstrate best value, due diligence, and transparency in the selection process in line with corporate and statutory regulations.
-Two from Director of Finance and Estates / Vice Principal / Principal >£500,001 Open tender via PCS-T Procurement An open tender exercise must be carried out if a framework is not available.
-Where a suitable framework does exist, a mini competition or direct award may be carried out in accordance with the framework rules.
-Advertising for procurements falling into this category is compulsory except when using a framework.
-Tenders for works above a total contract value of £4m must include provision for achieving Community Corporate Development Committee or Board of Management depending on timing of award
+The relevant Framework/College's Terms and Conditions are to be in place and agreed by the supplier.
+Head of Campus Operations £100,001 to £500,000 Open tender via PCS / PCS-T (endeavouring to obtain at least 3 responses) where no current contract / framework is in place.
+Procurement Where a suitable procurement framework exists, a mini competition may be carried out where it is expected that a minimum of 5 suppliers will be invited to response and that a minimum of 3 bids will be assessed.
+If no suitable framework is available, it will be necessary to carry out an open tender exercise.
+The procurement must demonstrate best value, due diligence, and transparency in the selection process in line with corporate and statutory Regulations.
+Two from Director of Finance and Estates / Vice Principal / Principal

+>£500,001 s above.
+As above.
+Corporate

+71300,001 Development

+Open Tender Procurements falling into this category, above £2,000,000 must be advertised as per the current relevant Procurement Regulations Committee or Board